 As shampoos are rinse-off products the emphasis should be on fast-absorbing oils that are effective in a short time period.

 - Humectants: products applied to wet hair like shampoo are the perfect opportunity to get the most out of humectants.
-Glycerine, panthenol and protein all draw water from the surrounding environment and pump it into your hair shaft.
+Glycerine, panthenol (vitamin B5) and protein all draw water from the surrounding environment and pump it into your hair shaft.
 This amplifies the hydration level of your hair, creating elasticity and bounce that are more often associated with conditioners than shampoos.

 Part of a hair routine